 Tuition is due on the 1st of each month and is late on the 5th.

 8. Is tuition due weekly, monthly, annually?

-Tuition is due monthly, however we offer a 5% discount if you pay the annual tuition prior to Aug 1.
+Tuition is due monthly, however we offer a 5% discount if you pay the annual tuition in full prior to the first installment.

 9. What other expenses will be involved in addition to tuition throughout the school year?